HavaShabtai/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##other varibles variables

 ###These signals were used to estimate variables of the feature vector for each pattern:
-###'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
+###'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.ALL UNIT ARE IN HZ

 *tBodyAcc-XYZ
 *tGravityAcc-XYZ